 Consensus says: Infrastructure is not sexy

 Can infrastructure be sexy?
 I’ve struggled with this idea since I started to think more concretely (ugh I don’t like puns!) on the topic while studying civil/ environmental engineering in college.
 My friends and I would wander the bowels of the engineering school, poking fun at the Center for Advanced Cement Based Materials relegated to the basement.
 (I still feel guilty.)
 Working in China at a building design firm and visiting the occasional construction site, I viscerally understood that infrastructure wasn’t sexy.
-Later, in a change of heart during a grad program, I got on stage at a startup event to declare “I’m here to make water sexy.”
+Later, in a change of heart during a startup event, I got on stage to declare “I’m here to make water sexy.”

 “Fast gets all our attention, slow has all the power,” says Stewart Brand.
 “If slow parts are not occasionally frustrating then they’re not doing their job.
 If you don’t respect them for that, then you don’t know how the world works.”